MAZterXP/testwolf/README.md

 This mod is forked directly from the official Wolf3d source release from id Software, with only the barest minimum of changes needed to get things working.
 I did this as a personal exercise in DOS 80x86 assembly and 16-bit C programming.
 (Segmented memory is such a FAR-out concept, man!)

-THIS MOD IS CURRENTLY IN BETA.
-It has been tested in emulation (via DOSBox), but since I currently don't have access to a real DOS machine from the era (with a 286 or 386 processor), I cannot yet guarantee that it works on real hardware.
-So please do test it and see if it works!

 Version History
 ===============